twixter51/MyBoard/README.md

 - fix log out button on home page.
 Still makes u delete account even if you're not guest

 - finish updating cache, so user timer doesn't reset.

+- instead of having a manage account button, I'll create a profile dropdown menu for all users so they can edit avatars, manage subscriptions, customize etc.

 # Board Updates (Coming Soon)